mahoney1/docs/commercial-paper-query-tutorial-meta.md

 For this part, we'll use a simple Tabulator that will render our results in a nice HTML table.
 For more info on Tabulator, see http://tabulator.info/examples/4.1 .
 We don't have to install any code or client per se, nor use jquery - we just need to use a simple HTML file - it uses online CSS formatting and it performs a local `XMLHttpRequest() GET REST API` call to load the local results (from the JSON file, avoiding CORS issues) and render it in the table.
 That `index.html` file comes from the `commpaper` Github repo that was cloned previously, please take time to peruse the HTML file.
 INFO: Note that this HTML file is provided 'as-is' and purely for the purposes of rendering in a FIREFOX browser (at the time of writing, some of the javascript (it doesn't use jquery by the way) formatting does not work in Chrome (doesn't like forEach !), but has been tested in Firefox).

-1. In a terminal window, open the digibank `application` directory (you should already be there).
+1. In a terminal window, open the digibank `application` directory once again (you should already be there).

-2. Copy the file `index.html` from the `commpaper` repo into it.
-Eg. (with trailing '.' for current dir):
+2. Copy the file `index.html` from the `commpaper` repo (cloned earlier) into it.
+Eg. (with trailing '.' below, for current dir):

 `cp $HOME/commpaper/index.html . `

-If you examine the HTML file in VScode Explorer, it performs a `REST /GET API` call and loads a results file called `results.json` (created by the queries invoked earlier) and render these in a table in a browser.
+If you examine the HTML file in VScode Explorer, it performs a `REST /GET API` call and loads a results file called `results.json` (created by the queries app invoked earlier) and render these in a table in a browser.
 The `results.json` contains the query results.

 3. Launch a Firefox browser session (see note earlier), providing the `index.html` file provided as a parameter - tested with Firefox eg.